Human Development/Institute for Child Study (EDHD)College of Education

 1. Early Childhood Education teacher candidates have in-depth knowledge of the subject matter that they teach as described in professional (National Association for the Education of Young Children - NAEYC), state (MSDE), and institutional standards.

-2. Early Childhood Education teacher candidates can effectively plan classroom-based instruction or activities for their roles as teachers.
+2. Early Childhood Education teacher candidates can effectively plan classroom-base instruction or activities for their roles as teachers.
 Candidates' knowledge, skills, and dispositions are applied effectively in practice.

 4. Early Childhood Education teacher candidates demonstrate understanding of learners and their social and cultural contexts with a global perspective and intentional sensitivity to other cultures.
 They are able to work with students, families, and communities in ways that reflect the dispositions expected of professional educators as delineated in professional (NAEYC), state (MSDE), and institutional standards.

 5. Early Childhood Education teacher candidates competently integrate technology in instruction to support student learning and develop data-driven solutions for instructional and school improvement.
 They demonstrate proficiency in each of the seven Maryland Teacher Technology Standards.

 Human Development houses the Center for Children, Relationships and Culture, which provides research opportunities for undergraduate students.
 Faculty in Human Development often provide undergraduates with research experiences in their individual laboratories.

 The Center for Young Children provides developmentally appropriate education and care for children aged three through kindergarten.
 The Center provides research opportunities that involve observing children in their classrooms as part of course requirements in various EDHD undergraduate courses.

 Application to the Early Childhood Teacher Education Professional Program must be made by May 1, prior to beginning professional courses.
 Admission procedures and criteria are explained in the